GUIDE 2026

 1. Content Structure

 When testing documentation for content structure, check whether the content is split into appropriate sections, how easy it is to navigate, and if it is searchable.
 Evaluating the content hierarchy is crucial in this process, as it ensures that information is organized logically.
-A usability test checklist can be an invaluable tool in this process, helping to ensure that the documentation meets the needs of end users by facilitating clear and straightforward usage of product features.
+A usability test checklist can be an invaluable tool in this process, helping ensure the documentation meets end users’ needs by facilitating clear, straightforward use of product features.

 Split Content into Sections